 The Specim AFX10 works in the wavelength range from 400 to 1000 nm and has a high spectral and spatial resolution, high sensitivity, and high signal-to-noise ratio.
 It is particularly suitable for performing a spectral analysis of wheat based on the light it reflects.
 The spectral data enables further analysis of the phenotypic characteristics of the wheat.

 Normalized Difference Vegetation Index (NDVI)* and Plant Senescence Reflectance Index (PSRI)** of wheat in different periods were observed by collecting spectral data of wheat in different periods.
 In the later stage, the fertilizer application rate and harvest time can be determined by combining the relationship between the reflection index, nitrogen content, and grain maturity.

-Hyperspectral imaging UAV remote sensing system has high value and broad application prospects in agricultural production to protect and predict crop growth.
+Hyperspectral imaging drone remote sensing system has high value and broad application prospects in agricultural production to protect and predict crop growth.
 The high spectral resolution of the Specim AFX enables also the early detection of some pests and diseases and the monitoring of their evolution on the crops.

 * Normalized Difference Vegetation Index